RMIT values the privacy of every individual and is committed to the responsible handling of personal information.

 Personal information may be stored in hard copy documents, as electronic data, or in RMIT software or systems, including cloud or other types of network or electronic storage.
 Some of the ways RMIT seeks to protect personal information include:

-- security measures for access to RMIT computer systems
+- Security measures for access to RMIT systems and networks;

 Where it is necessary to share your personal information with a contracted service provider or third-party, RMIT takes reasonable steps to ensure that there are appropriate safeguards in place to protect your personal information.